What if greenhouse gases aren’t the problem?

 Gas (C) + Oxygen (O2) = Carbon dioxide (CO2) or Carbon monoxide (CO).

 As mankind burns more and more fuel, we are also burning more and more oxygen.
 Simultaneously, the planet’s ecosystem is being destroyed.
-And because the plants produce our oxygen as a byproduct of photosynthesis, less plants also means less oxygen.
+And because the plants produce our oxygen as a byproduct of photosynthesis, fewer plants also means less oxygen.

 Are the plants suffocating too?